Essay by Alfred Pacquement

-This double sided catalogue is published in conjunction with the exhibitions held in Paris from April 22nd to June 1st, and London from June 1st to September 23rd, 2017.
+This double-sided catalogue is published in conjunction with Ha Chong-Hyun's exhibitions held at Almine Rech Paris, from April 22 to June 1, 2017, and Almine Rech London, from June 1 to September 23, 2017.

-- Alfred Pacquement, ‘The Serenity of Ha Chon-Hyun’s Gestural Abstraction’
+- Alfred Pacquement, ‘The serenity of Ha Chong-Hyun’s gestural abstraction’

 Ha Chong-Hyun came to prominence with his Conjunction series in the early 1970s.
 These early experiments have led him to build his signature style, pushing the paint from the back to the front of hemp cloth.
 As a leading member of the movement known as Dansaekhwa, or “monochrome painting”, he has consistently used material experimentation and innovative studio processes to redefine the role of painting, playing a significant role bridging the avant-garde traditions between East and West.
 Committed to redefining modern art and rejecting mainstream academic trends, Ha developed a process that converted physically demanding studio processes into abstract compositions.
 In his most recent work, Ha has expanded upon his practice of transforming three-dimensionality into a two dimensional surface by experimenting with new ways to add materiality and a sense of volume to colour.